 This is Ambra—the third and final DIY Mermaid of a set of three.
 Her sisters, Emery and Keeva, were in my two previous posts.
 When designing these mermaids I focused on making them look beautiful as a set, however I’m offering them each separately because I know not everyone will need/want all three mermaids.

 Ambra is, by design, more flamboyant than the other two.
 I went a little outside the mold with the design of her fish tail.
-She’s floating and not actively swimming like her sisters, so I designed her tail to have a more fluid, flowing look.
+She’s floating and not actively swimming like her sisters, so I gave her tail a more fluid look.
 Mermaid tails are like fairy wings, I could design them all day and not get bored.
 I drew 8 different versions of Ambra’s tail before I decided on my favorite!

 With each project I always have extra drawings that don’t make it to final design.
 Maybe when the new live action version of The Little Mermaid is released next year I’ll make some time to release more mermaid designs.
 The Little Mermaid is one of my favorite kids’ movies.
 If you’re a fan or have kids who love Part Of Your World, look up Laura Osnes’ version on YouTube—it’s incredible.
 I can’t wait to see Hallie Bailey’s version in the live action movie!

 If you want to create your own Ambra mermaid, you can purchase the design here, and follow along with the tutorial below.